Dok Leipzig: History

 In 1968 the festival was renamed the International Leipzig Documentary and Short Film Week for Cinema and Television and despite the name change the festival continued to be overshadowed by bans on films critical of official East German policy, especially regarding films on the situation in Czechoslovakia and Latin American; conflicts on censorship and freedom that were to remain a feature of the festival until 1989.

 In 1973 Ronald Trisch took over the post of director and in 1974 Jane Fonda attended to promote the Vietnam film "Introduction to the Enemy".

 From 1983 to 1995 the Findling Award was given for the best film.

 Following the political changes in East Germany in 1989, the festival was assured of financial support from the transition authority and re-branded itself in 1990 the International Leipzig Film Week for Documentary and Animation Film under the directorship of Christiane Mückenberger.

 The early 1990s were characterized by extremely low attendances and half empty cinemas.
 In 1992 a competition as run with the buyer of the 3000th season pass being awarded a return flight to London.
 However, over the course of the decade visitor numbers started to recover with some 16,000 attendees in 1997.

 In 1994 Fred Gehler took over the mantle of festival director and oversaw the introduction of the separate animation competition in 1995.
 In 1998 the first golden dove for lifetime achievement was awarded to Santiago Álvarez and Fernando Birri.
-In 1998 the festival moved to its current home in the Passage Kino.
+In 1998 the festival moved to its current home in the Passage Kino, Hainstrasse.

 Following Fred Gehler's retirement after the 2003 festival, Claas Danielsen was appointed new festival director and introduced the DOK Industry program as a platform for industry professionals to meet and exchange ideas.
 In 2005 the short title DOK Leipzig was officially launched alongside the formal International Leipzig Festival for Documentary and Animated Film.